 Recreational Activity Accident Lawyers In Maui

-Lowenthal & Lowenthal recreational activity accident attorneys in Maui represent clients injured during leisure activities.
+Lowenthal & Lowenthal recreational activity accident attorneys on Maui represent clients injured during leisure activities.

 Maui offers plenty of fun recreational activities.
-Such as pristine beaches for swimming, surfing, and snorkeling.
-Kayaking becomes a popular way to reach offshore snorkeling areas like Honolua Bay and Turtle Town.
+Pristine beaches for swimming, surfing, and snorkeling.
+Kayaking along the coast of Olowalu and Kihei.

 Outrigger canoeing, as Hawaii’s official team sport, attracts many tourists seeking Polynesian adventure on Maui.
 Snorkeling at Molokini Crater offers a volcanic atoll three (3) miles off Maui’s southern shore.